pwang649/myWiki/docs/Robotics/Control/Reachability.md

 \end{aligned}
 $$

 This is called HJI Variational Inequality (HJI-VI).
 HJI-VI is very similar to HJI PDE with an additional term of $l(x)-V(x, t)$.
-But as he will see next, the set of tools for solving HJI PDE can also be used to solve HJI-VI.
+But as we will see next, the set of tools for solving HJI PDE can also be used to solve HJI-VI.